-There is increasing evidence that LLMs can generate novel linguistic utterances \citep{mccoy-etal-2023-much}, and also make subtle judgments on relatively rare constructions like these \citep{weissweiler-etal-2022-better,potts2023pipps}, including the AANN construction \citep{mahowald-2023-discerning}.
-If they do so by memorizing examples \textit{verbatim} from an unrealistically large input corpus, that would not be particularly informative for human processing.
+There is increasing evidence that LLMs can generate novel linguistic utterances \citep{mccoy-etal-2023-much}, and also make subtle judgments on relatively rare constructions like these \citep{weissweiler-etal-2022-better,potts2023pipps}, including the \aann{} \citep{mahowald-2023-discerning}.
+If they do so by memorizing examples \textit{verbatim} from an unrealistically large training corpus, that would not be particularly informative for human processing.
 But, if they do learn rare grammatical phenomena from smaller amounts of data and can generalize beyond just those verbatim instances, that would raise the question of how they do it and if it can inform theorizing about humans.
 For instance, in the context of the PiPP construction, \citet{potts2023pipps} speculates that the comparative construction (e.g., ``They are happier than we are.'') ``may be the key to all of this [i.e., learning the PiPP]'' because such constructions are ``incredibly common'' yet share abstract structure with the PiPP.
 If LLMs learn rare grammatical structures in part by learning and generalizing structures from much more common constructions, that would be powerful evidence for abstraction in LLMs and raise the possibility that even quite general learners could learn very rare phenomena without strong innate priors, drawing in part on the long-posited linguistic hypothesis that apparently distinct grammatical phenomena often share underlying structure.

-To that end, our goal in this paper is to study a rare grammatical phenomenon in LMs that are trained on controlled input corpora and that are (a) of human realistic scale, and (b) systematically manipulated with respect to the target constructions as well as key related constructions.
-Our hypothesis is that \textbf{generalization abilities of LMs on such rare phenomena come from abstractions and structures learned from more frequent phenomena}---and that the more frequent phenomena \textit{are} the ``keys to all of this.''
+To that end, our goal in this paper is to study a relatively rare grammatical phenomenon in LMs trained on controlled input corpora that are (a) of human realistic scale, and (b) systematically manipulated with respect to the target constructions as well as key related constructions.
+Our hypothesis is that \textbf{generalization abilities of LMs on such rare phenomena come from abstractions and structures learned from more frequent related phenomena}---and that knowledge of more frequent phenomena \textit{is} the ``key to all of this.''